rajaswa/DRIFT/README.md

 Word meanings change over time.
 They come closer or drift apart.
 In a certain year, words are clumped together, i.e., they belong to one cluster.
 But over time, clusters can break into two/coalesce together to form one.
 Unlike the previous module which tracks movement of one word at a time, here, we track the movement of clusters.

 We plot the formed clusters for all the years lying in the selected range of years.
-**Note:** We give an option to use one of two libraries for clustering: sklearn or faiss. faiss' KMeans implementation is around 10 times faster than sklearn's.
+**NOTE:** We give an option to use one of two libraries for clustering: sklearn or faiss. faiss' KMeans implementation is around 10 times faster than sklearn's.

 #### Acceleration Heatmap